 New Clubs

-The new processes now consists of three (3) steps to be completed between August 2023 and December 2023.
+The process to become a new club consists of three (3) steps to be completed between September and December 2025.

-For any other questions or assistance, please feel free to contact Bianca Glanville via e-mail at clubsupport@footballwest.com.au or via phone on 08 6181 0700.
+For any other questions or assistance, please feel free to contact Mo Syafiq via e-mail at clubsupport@footballwest.com.au or via phone on 08 6181 0700.

 FAQ's